 In December 2021, Goldman Sachs Lending Partners LLC, an affiliate of Goldman, Sachs & Co.
 LLC, one of the underwriters of this offering, entered into a loan agreement and a security and pledge agreement, collectively referred to as the loan agreements, with Vahe Kuzoyan, our co-founder, President and a member of our board of directors and his spouse, individually and as trustees of the K-A Family Trust dated December 6, 2021, or the Trust.
 Under the loan agreements, Goldman Sachs Lending Partners LLC made a loan in the principal amount of \$20 million to the Trust, which was used in connection with a home purchase and for personal liquidity needs.
-After certain repayments, the loan principal was reduced to approximately \$10.2 million and the loan agreements did not provide for further borrowing capacity.
-In September 2022, the loan agreements were amended to allow the borrowers to borrow up to \$15 million.
-After certain repayments, in March 2024 the loan agreements were amended to allow the borrowers to borrow up to \$17 million.
-As of July 31, 2024, the outstanding loan principal was approximately \$15.5 million.
+After certain repayments, the loan agreements were amended to allow the borrowers to borrow up to \$15 million.
+After certain repayments, in March 2024, the loan agreements were amended to allow the borrowers to borrow up to \$15 million.
+The loan agreements were further amended to allow the borrowers to borrow up to \$22 million.
 The loan is secured by pledges of a portion of our Class B common stock currently owned by the Trust.
 Mr. Kuzoyan exercises voting control over the pledged shares of Class B common stock.